-Imagine that you just received a raise at work and now you want to go out and celebrate.
+Imagine that you just received a raise at work and are tempted to go out and celebrate.
 After all, you’ve worked hard and you deserve something nice, right?
 Maybe you want a new luxury car?
 A better place to live?
 Or, maybe, you just want to dine out more often?

 No matter what you decide to do with your newfound cash, you’ve just fallen victim to lifestyle creep.
 Lifestyle creep is when someone increases their spending after experiencing an increase in income.
-So that new raise quickly becomes a fancy new object or an expensive new habit, and it’s gone.
+So that new raise quickly becomes a fancy new object or an expensive new habit, and, before you know it, your raise is gone.

 For this reason, many personal finance experts will tell you to avoid lifestyle creep at all costs.
 However, I am not one of them.
 In fact, I believe that some lifestyle creep can be very satisfying.
 After all, what’s the point of working so hard if you can’t enjoy the fruits of your labor?

-But, I do agree that there is a limit to how far your lifestyle can “creep” before you start affecting your financial future.
+However, there is a limit to how much your spending can increase before it begins to affect your financial future.
 Where is that limit?
-Well, technically it varies based on your initial savings rate (we’ll get into that later), but for most people the limit is around 50%.
+Technically, it varies based on your savings rate (we’ll get into that later), but, for most people, the limit is around 50%.
 Once you spend more than 50% of your future raises, then you start delaying your retirement.

 Why High Savers Need to Save More of Their Raises

 To start, let’s imagine two different investors: Annie and Bobby.
 Both of them earn the same after-tax income of $100,000 a year, however, they save different amounts annually.
 Annie saves 50% of her after-tax income ($50,000) each year, while Bobby only saves 10% ($10,000).
 By definition, this means that Annie spends $50,000 and Bobby spends $90,000 a year.